 Who is the best manager in the Premier League?
 It’s a hot debate topic if you bring it up.
 But isn’t it strange how no one talks about which of the Premier League managers was the best player?

 It’s a fairly accepted truism that you have to have been a player to be a manager, not necessarily a great player, but there are certain insights to be gleaned after having played the game.
 The thing is, some managers were top players; maybe even top, top players – and that can either be a boon to their success or an albatross around their necks.

-Looking at the Premier League‘s managers, we’ve decided to rank them by how they were as players.
-Does it stack up to their skill as managers?
-Was Manuel Pellegrini better than Jurgen Klopp?
+Looking at the 2021/23 Premier League clubs’ managers, we’ve decided to rank them by how they were as players.
+Does it stack up to their skill as coaches?
+Was David Moyes better than Jurgen Klopp?
 Read on and find out!

 Notable teams: Reading

 A successful manager, Rodgers made the early switch into coaching after his playing career was cut very short due to a genetic knee condition.
 He spent the few years of his playing career with Reading’s reserves but did also feature in non-league for a few years after his official retirement.